sandyMax974/boris_bike_challenge/README.md

 As a maintainer of the system,
 So that I can control the distribution of bikes,
-I'd like docking stations not to accept more bikes than their capacity.
+I'd like docking stations not to accept more bikes than their capacity √

 As a system maintainer,
 So that I can plan the distribution of bikes,